salah93/buildings_evaluation/GOALS.md

  _ look for subways/buses/nearby businesses
  _ use geomap to map:
     + building
-    + nearby businesses, specify with keyword/search yelp
+    + nearby businesses, specify with keyword/search yelp/google
     + public transportation
     + use some resource to evaluate price
 + corners get bonus points